coreboot/coreboot/Documentation/northbridge/intel/sandybridge/nri_registers.md

-# Inoffical Documentation of Intel MCHBAR register space.
+# Unofficial Documentation of Intel MCHBAR register space.

 The MCHBAR can be enabled by using register 0x48 of PCI(0:0:0) device.

 This documentation is incomplete and might be incorrect.
-Please handle with care !
+Please handle with care!

 **MCHBAR + 0x4**